-Tenement buildings were 25 feet wide by 100 feet deep, and five to seven stories tall, but sometimes other tenements, rear houses, were built behind existing buildings.
+Tenement buildings were 25 feet wide by 100 feet deep, and five to seven stories tall.
+Often other tenements or rear houses were built behind existing buildings.

 “Listen!
-That short hacking cough, that tiny, helpless wail — what do they mean?
-They mean that the soiled bow of white you saw on the door downstairs will have another story to tell — Oh! a sadly familiar story — before the day is at an end.
+That short hacking cough, that tiny, helpless wail — what do they mean?”
+Riis said in How the Other Half Lives.
+“They mean that the soiled bow of white you saw on the door downstairs will have another story to tell — Oh! a sadly familiar story — before the day is at an end.
 The child is dying with measles.
 With half a chance it might have lived; but it had none.
-The dark bedroom killed it….,” Riis said in How the Other Half Lives.
+The dark bedroom killed it….”

 “Riis organized his most famous book, which was a best-seller and launched his career as a reformer — How the Other Half Lives — as a kind of a slum tour, going neighborhood by neighborhood, describing ethnic group by ethnic group,” Bonnie Yochelson, a curator at the Museum of the City of New York, told NPR.
 “That was a pre-established literary genre, which he was borrowing.
 It had a lot of entertainment value.
 ‘Come see the colorful Italians and the mystifying Chinese.’”